 Getting no hot water ever is clear proof of trouble.
 But erratic water temperature is many times disregarded as a problem.
 This may mean mineral deposits have developed and your water heater’s heating element has to be fixed or changed.

 If you’re receiving zero or very little hot water, there may be an issue with the pilot light.
-If you’re not confident how to service the water heater, reach out to the professionals at 540-302-8645.
+If you’re not confident how to service the water heater, reach out to the professionals at 540-302-8645 in Roanoke.
 While some landlords can restart the pilot light themselves, it can be unsafe if you’re unsure of how to light it.

 If you detect natural gas, don’t make an effort to relight the pilot.
 Get a hold of your area gas company immediately.